Frequently Asked Questions

 - Wet’n’Wild Hawaii, owned by CNL Lifestyle Properties, Inc., is one of Oahu’s top 10 most visited family attractions and was recently voted Best of Honolulu Magazine’s “Best Family Attraction.”
 CNL Lifestyle Properties, Inc. has invested approximately $3 million since 2009 in refurbishment of pools and slides, new pumps and equipment for rides, new filtration systems for the pools, new restaurant equipment, and parking lot refurbishment.
 Travelchannel.com also included Wet’n’Wild Hawaii in its list of the top 10 amusement and waterparks in the U.S. Wet’n’Wild Hawaii currently employs more than 350 residents.

 - Washington Prime Group’s Pearlridge Center, the second largest mall in Hawaii, features over 1.1 million square feet of national retailers, diverse specialty shops, retail merchandising units and kiosks, and a movie theater.
 The mall draws local residents from central and southwestern Oahu and is not dependent on tourists.
 Along with the American Institute of Architects, Honolulu Chapter, Pearlridge Centers hosts the annual Canstruction® competition.
-Last year, Canstruction raised 20,252 pounds of food, which will provide food for a total of 15,946 meals for the Hawaii Food Bank.
+Over the past 11 years, Canstruction raised 351,130 pounds of food to help feed the hungry in Hawaii, providing a total of 276,480 meals for the Hawaii Food Bank.

-- At Ala Moana Center, General Growth Properties has or will be investing almost $1 billion in capital to construct additional retail square footage and luxury residences, along with local partners Hawaiian Dredging Company, The MacNaughton Group, The Kobayashi Group, and Blacksand Capital.
-During the construction period, economic activity of 11,600 full- and part-time jobs and over $146 million of state revenue has been estimated.
-Post the construction period, the shopping center investment alone will produce an incremental $33 million of state revenue and 3,000 jobs annually.
+- At Ala Moana Center, General Growth Properties invested almost $1 billion in capital to construct additional retail square footage and luxury residences, along with local partners Hawaiian Dredging Company, The MacNaughton Group, The Kobayashi Group, and Blacksand Capital.
+During the construction period, estimated economic activity included 11,600 full- and part-time jobs and over $146 million of state revenue.
+After construction, the shopping center investment alone will produce an incremental $33 million of state revenue and 3,000 jobs annually.